The index of leafwise G-transversally elliptic operators on foliations: Naturality of the index morphism

 \begin{remarque} When $G$ and $M$ are no more compact, but the $G$-action is supposed to be proper and cocompact as in \cite{Kasparov:KKindex}, then the proofs given here allow to still define the index morphism

 \end{remarque}

-We finally point out that most of the constructions given in the present paper apply, with minor changes, to the more general category of foliated spaces (or laminations) as studied in \cite{MooreSchochet} using sections and operators which are leafwise smooth and transversally continuous.
-However, the construction of the topological index for instance is not clear in general since the $G$-embedding in $E$ is not insured a priori.
+We finally point out that most of the constructions given in the present paper apply, with minor changes, to the more general category of foliated spaces ({e.g.} laminations) as studied in \cite{MooreSchochet} using sections and operators which are leafwise smooth and transversally continuous.
+However, the construction of the topological index for instance is not clear in general since the $G$-embedding in $E$ is not ensured a priori.